ikuamike/ikuamike.github.io/content/posts/2021/africahackon-2021-ctf-finals.md

 File -> Export Program
 ```

-With our Challenge.jar modified we can run the challenge and get the flag.
-Also I am not so good with java so I let the output appear as an array
+With our Challenge.jar modified we can run the challenge then supply any input as the password check is removed and get the flag.
+I am not so good with java
-then cleaned it up manually.
+so I let the output appear as an array then cleaned it up manually.

 {{< image src="/img/ahfinals2021/processing7.png" alt="" position="center" style="border-radius: 8px;" >}}